 Haris Amin Zargar, another recipient of the Cultures of Resistance SOAS Scholarship, is from Kashmir and completed a MSc in Violence, Conflict, and Development.
 Learn more about his background and read an essay he wrote about his experience at SOAS here.

-Abdullah Al-Shawk received a scholarship that Cultures of Resistance supported through the Iraqi Student Project.
+Abdullah Al-Shawk received a scholarship that Cultures of Resistance supported through the Iraqi and Syrian Student Project.
 He attended the United World College and the Worcester Polytechnic Institute.
 Read about his work helping fellow Iraqis access education here.